fsprojects/fantomas/docs/docs/contributors/Transforming.md

 There is no link between the line comment and the let binding.

 All trivia face this problem, so we need to process them separately.
-We do this in `Flowering.collectTrivia`.
+We do this in `Trivia.collectTrivia`.

 Note: blank lines are detected differently, we go over all the lines via the `ISourceText`.